Sign up to our Newsletter

 It also hones your critical thinking, analytical skills, and communication— key to law school and being a successful lawyer.
 Plus, studying Political Science gets you involved with real-world issues, prepping you for the tough tasks of legal practice and advocacy.

-The following majors will allow you to gain basic knowledge that will help you transition into law school better.
+The following pre-law majors will allow you to gain basic knowledge that will help you better transition into law school.
 They will also let you begin honing skills you’ll rely on heavily throughout law school and your legal career.

 Criminal Justice

-This may be an obvious choice, but this major is directly related to law and can give you a good foundation to begin learning about criminal law.
+This may be an obvious choice, but this is one of the best majors for law school.
+It’s directly related to law and can give you a good foundation to begin learning about criminal law.

 However, you will also be learning about various other types of law in law school, such as family law, environmental law, international law, tax law, and more.
 So, this major will only be beneficial for a portion of your education or if you’d like to pursue criminal law in particular.

-If you decide to complete a criminal justice major, experts suggest you double-major in another liberal arts degree that is more rigorous, as criminal justice degrees are often viewed to be less demanding than others.
+If you decide to complete a criminal justice major, experts suggest you double-major in another, more rigorous liberal arts degree.
+Criminal justice degrees are often viewed as less demanding than others.
 Law schools appreciate when students excel in challenging programs.

 Political Science

 This degree tends to be very common for pre-law students.
 Studying this major allows students to begin learning about politics, decision-making, transfers of power, and how rules and governments are formed and function.
-These are all also subjects law students must become familiar with in law school.
+Law students must also become familiar with these subjects in law school.

 Students can begin dipping their toes in the water with this degree because they’ll be introduced to some of the topics that will be expanded on in law school.
 You’ll see some of the same terminology you will in law school, which may help you feel more confident in your studies.

-Another reason to pursue this undergraduate major for law school is it develops your critical, analytical, and writing skills.
+Another reason this is one of the best pre-law majors to pursue is that it develops your critical, analytical, and writing skills.
 You’ll be expected to not only analyze complex texts and arguments but also develop coherent written thoughts on these materials.
 Again, these are all skills you’ll need to succeed in law school.

 History